shakfu/py-js/README.md

 bin-homebrew-ext | homebrew  | externals  | 27.1MB   | yes       | yes [2]
 static-ext       | static-py | externals  | 17.6MB   | yes       | yes

-[1] additional benefit is you can use all your system python packages
+[1] an additional benefit is you can use all your system python packages

 [2] not 100% working yet.